 MULTI-VIEW CAMERA Unlike traditional backup cameras, the RDX employs a versatile Multi-view camera system for a more comprehensive view from behind the vehicle.
 Choose from the basic default mode, a wide angle 170 degree setting, or a unique top-down view, which comes in handy when parallel parking or lining up a trailer.

-As a value-based proposition, the 2014 RDX offers the longest list of standard equipment in the category.
-Key features consist of a Multi-view backup camera, heated front seats with a 10-way power driver's seat, and a 7-speaker audio system with a 5-inch LCD display, voice-activated text messaging (not compatible with iPhone) and Pandora Internet radio.
-And unlike its German-built rivals, the RDX includes keyless entry and start as standard fare.
-On the safety front, the RDX comes with six airbags and a full suite of electronic stability aids.
+Luxury and value don't often go hand in hand, but the RDX is an exception to the rule.
+The 2015 RDX continues to offer the longest list of standard equipment in the category.
+Key features include a leather-trimmed interior, the Multi-view backup camera, heated front seats with a 10-way power driver's seat, and a 7-speaker/360-watt AM/FM/CD audio system with a 5-inch LCD display, USB/auxiliary inputs, voice-activated text messaging and Pandora Internet radio.
+Other amenities include a moonroof and keyless access with push-button start.

 Under the Hood